-Section 7.4(3) (previously Section 93F(3)) of the Act requires planning agreements to provide the following: include provisions containing:
+Section 7.4(3) of the Act requires planning agreements to provide the following:

-- i A description of the land to which the agreement applies. - ii A description of: - a the change to the environmental planning instrument to which the agreement applies; or - b the development to which the agreement applies. - The nature and extent of the provision to be made by the developer under the agreement, the time or times by which the provision is to be made and the manner by which the provision is to be made. - iv In the case of development, whether the agreement excludes (wholly or in part) or does not exclude the application of section 7.11, 7.12 (previously section 94, 94A) and/or 7.24 to the development. - v If the agreement does not exclude the application of section 7.11 (previously section 94) to the development, whether benefits under the agreement are or are not to be taken into consideration in determining a development contribution under section 7.11 (previously section 94). - vi A mechanism for the resolution of disputes under the agreement. - vii The enforcement of the agreement by a suitable means, such as the provision of a bond or guarantee, in the event of a breach of the agreement by the developer.
+- i A description of the land to which the agreement applies. - ii A description of: - a the change to the environmental planning instrument to which the agreement applies; or - b the development to which the agreement applies. - The nature and extent of the provision to be made by the developer under the agreement, the time or times by which the provision is to be made and the manner by which the provision is to be made. - iv In the case of development, whether the agreement excludes (wholly or in part) or does not exclude the application of section 7.11, 7.12 and/or 7.24 to the development. - V If the agreement does not exclude the application of section 7.11 to the development, whether benefits under the agreement are or are not to be taken into consideration in determining a development contribution under section 7.11. - vi A mechanism for the resolution of disputes under the agreement. - vii The enforcement of the agreement by a suitable means, such as the provision of a bond or guarantee, in the event of a breach of the agreement by the developer.